-Social media is a great place to experiment, connect with your reader and see how others are managing their challenges.
+Social media is a great place to experiment, connect with your reader and see how others are managing their current challenges.

 Of course you could also publish mini posts on your own blog.
 That way your content stays on your own platform.
 (You just need 300 words so your post gets seen by search engines.)

 I wouldn’t worry about doing things “properly” right now.
 The idea is to find easier ways to express what’s going on for you and to help you embrace the new normal.

 Back when I first started helping women to promote themselves confidently nobody believed how important it is to be true to yourself especially online.
 In whatever you do!
 But soon, heart-centred entrepreneurs like Marie Forleo would show the way building huge online communities by being completely authentic.

 Gradually women would start to share their stories and speak more freely about the often life changing events that shape our journey.
 Even the bigger brands would become more open and personal.

 So it pains me to see bloggers, especially business writers, still hiding behind the persona they assume readers will like and trust.
 Now is so not the time to do that.
 It feels heartless and careless at the same time.

 If there is one thing uncertainty achieves, it is making people connect and support each other more.

 Opening up and speaking your truth is more important than ever.
 To speak freely in your own unique voice is, quite frankly, the most powerful tool you have, both in your blog and elsewhere.

 So I hope you will take this opportunity to think about what matters in your writing.
 Whether you decide to go with the flow for now, try something new, or speak more freely, please go gently as you embrace your new normal.